LazarBeam: Career

 In June 2020, during Fortnites season-ending live event "The Device", Eacott's stream peaked at over 900,000 concurrent viewers.
 The following month, Click announced they would "stop filming [group] videos for the foreseeable future" with the members wanting to "spend time working on [their] own content".
 In December, Eacott was listed as the ninth top content creator of 2020 by YouTube, as well as the sixth-most-viewed gaming creator of the year and one of the top live streamers by views of 2020.

 In March 2021, Eacott received his own Fortnite outfit in-game as part of the Fortnite Icon Series.
 In May 2022, Eacott reached 20 million subscribers on his YouTube channel.
 In June 2022, Eacott signed an ad sales deal with Studio71 in which the company would specifically pitch Eacott's YouTube videos to advertisers.

 Other ventures

 In October 2019, it was announced that Eacott would appear as himself in the 2021 film Free Guy, alongside streamers Ninja and Jacksepticeye.

 In 2022, Eacott and fellow YouTuber Fresh created World Boss, an arena shooter game, in collaboration with Australian developers PlaySide Studios.
-The game is currently available in Early Access on Steam.
+In March 2026, servers were shut down and the game was removed from Steam.

 In July 2023, Eacott invested in notwoways, an East London sneaker brand owned by fellow YouTuber Callum "Callux" McGinley.

 Personal life

 Eacott has two brothers and a sister.
 His sister, Tannar, has a YouTube channel with over 1 million subscribers.
 He attended Mackillop Catholic College.
 In early 2019, Eacott had his catchphrase "yeet" and "code lazar" (his unique identifier for Fortnite in-game purchases) tattooed on his left arm.

-He is in a relationship with Ilsa Watkins.
+He is married to Ilsa Watkins.
 They announced their engagement on November 25, 2024.
+They married on March 23, 2026.